steineggerlab/Metabuli/README.md

     Each path must include a corresponding assembly accession.
   - accession2taxid : 'assacc_to_taxid.tsv' from the previous step
   - DBDIR : The same DBDIR from the previous step.

+** When resume is needed, remove the files in DBDIR/library and run the command again.
 ```
 This will add your FASTA files to DBDIR/library according to their species taxonomy ID and generate 'my.accession2taxid'